danfenghong/IEEE_TGRS_MDL-RS/README.md

 **If you are interested in LCZ classification datasets, please download them from here: [Baiduyun](https://pan.baidu.com/s/1dYkaUm4JTjOWdtx79RsB6w) with access code (gkli)!**

+**The images are normalized (0-1) in a band-wise fashion.
+In our case, we use the matlab function: mat2gray.**

+**The multimodal image resolution might be different, e.g., in LCZ.
+We use the matlab function: imresize.**

 If you want to run the code in your own data, you can accordingly change the input (e.g., data, labels) and tune the parameters.

 If you encounter the bugs while using this code, please do not hesitate to contact us.